seb-fae/NCP-Zigbee-Secure-Element/README.md

 * mbedtls_ecdh_compute_shared
 * mbedtls_ecdsa_can_do

 This is normal.
+This function are implemented in

-## Compile application and link with mbetls libraries
+## Compile application and link with mbetls libraries in efr32mg21b_mgmt.c

 ```
 cd $PROJECT_LOC